In this post –

 Storing your CBD products is the easy part of the process, which is great news compared to the tedious process that comes with extraction.

-Tinctures are alcohol-based cannabis extracts and are generally made from high-CBD strains of hemp.
-These were the main form of cannabis medicine until cannabis prohibition was enacted in the 1920s.
-Tinctures are extracts created by blending CBD oil with another type of oil.
+Tinctures are cannabis extracts generally made from high-CBD strains of hemp blended with a carrier oil (coconut is common).
+Tinctures were the main form of cannabis medicine until prohibition was enacted in the 1920s.

-CBD tinctures can even be made at home usually by steeping CBD-rich hemp flowers in high-proof grain alcohol, then cook over low heat for multiple hours.
-Once it’s ready it is then commonly mixed with a sweet-tasting carrier oil since on its own it can be very bitter.
+CBD tinctures can even be made at home through methods like steeping CBD-rich hemp flowers in high-proof grain alcohol, then cooking the mixture over low heat for several hours.

-Typically administered under the tongue it generally takes effect even faster than edibles because there are blood vessels under the tongue where cannabidiol can enter the bloodstream immediately.
+Typically administered under the tongue, tinctures generally takes effect much faster than edibles because there are blood vessels under the tongue where cannabidiol can enter the bloodstream immediately.
 The quality is the greatest factor in bioavailability, which is how well your body absorbs and then uses what you consume.
 The second factor is how you use it.

-Because it is concentrated, it will have the same effects as CBD oil but you’ll only have to use small doses.
-Primarily used to help relieve anxiety or ease pain, doses can be adjusted just by the number of drops taken.
-These are specifically designed to allow for maximum absorption and use in the body.
-And even though this could be made from home, this doesn’t mean that the shelf life is any shorter.
-In fact, tinctures have a higher shelf life.
+Primarily used to help relieve anxiety or ease pain, doses can be adjusted by the number of drops taken.
+These are specifically designed to allow for maximum absorption and use in the body and have a very long shelf life.